bjpark0805/Corona_defense/README.md

 - Bumjoon Park (qkrskaqja@snu.ac.kr)

-*This software may be used only for personal purposes.*
+*This software may be used only for personal(educational) purposes.*
 *For other purposes (e.g., commercial), there could be copyright issues for images and audios.*